Does Stress Make You Tired? Five Ways To Combat Stress-induced Fatigue

 Is stress dragging you down?

-What are the side effects of stress?
+What are the side effects of anxiety and stress?

 Stress has many impacts on the body.
-Specifically, it may uniquely impact your body, mood, and behavior.
+Specifically, it may uniquely impact your body, energy levels, mood, and behavior.
 To cope with stress, it can first be essential to identify it in all aspects of your life.

 Stress and the body

 Emotional exhaustion and stress can impact your body from the inside out.
 According to the American Psychological Association (APA), ongoing stress causes an increased risk of heart conditions and illness.
+It may be helpful to speak to your doctor for medical advice on how to reduce stress.

 Common physical impacts of stress and emotional exhaustion include the following: